Brad Wanamaker: Golden State Warriors (2020–2021)

 On November 24, 2020, Wanamaker signed with the Golden State Warriors as a free agent to play backup point guard behind Stephen Curry.
 In 39 games, Wanamaker averaged 16 minutes and 4.7 points a game.

 Charlotte Hornets (2021)

 On March 25, 2021, Wanamaker was traded to the Charlotte Hornets after being out of the Warriors rotation since the All Star break.

 Indiana Pacers (2021)

 On October 6, 2021, Wanamaker signed with the Indiana Pacers.
 On December 27, he was waived.

 Washington Wizards (2021–2022)

 On December 29, 2021, Wanamaker signed a 10-day contract with the Washington Wizards via the hardship exemption.

 Personal life

 Wanamaker is the twin brother of Lithuanian National Basketball League basketball player Brian Wanamaker.
+He was diagnosed with cancer in 2024.